-1. What Materials Can I Use My Diamond Drill Bits On?
+1. What are Diamond Drill Bits used for?

 Diamond drill bits are perfect for drilling holes through hard materials such as these:

-- Glass, sea glass, beach glass, fused glass
+- Glass, sea glass, beach glass, fused glass, sheet glass

 - Shell, antler, bone, fossil

-For jewellery making purposes and precision holes in precious stone we recommend using the small diamond drill bits which have a solid, flat end, or tip.
-These are available in sizes as small as 0.75mm.
+For very small precision holes for jewellery making purposes and precision holes in all glass, precious stone or porcelain tile, we recommend using the small diamond drill bits with a solid, flat end or tip.
+These are available in sizes as small as 0.75mm - 3mm.
+Take a look at the below picture.

 DO NOT use diamond drill bits on metal, soft wood, plaster or soft plastic.
 These materials are too soft and will cause the diamonds on your drill bit to clog up.
-When drilling holes in soft metals, plastics and wood use High Speed Steel drill bits (HSS) and for drilling holes in hard metals use Carbide Drill Bits
+A diamond drill and all diamond tools are for use on harder materials.
+When drilling holes in soft metals, plastics and wood use High Speed Steel drill bits (HSS) and for drilling holes in hard metals use a solid carbide twist drill or Carbide Drill Bits

-Diamond is the hardest material and therefore, anything else can be cut or drilled with it.
-If you are cutting or drilling through very hard materials such as Sapphire then bear in mind you will need a lot of patience and perhaps more drill bits than you would if you were drilling a hole through glass or Opal.
+Diamond is the hardest material, and therefore anything else can be cut or drilled with it.
+If you are cutting or drilling through very hard materials such as Sapphire or Quartz then bear in mind you will need a lot of patience and perhaps more drill bits than you would if you were drilling a hole through glass or Opal.

 2. What Are Diamond Core Drills?